richburroughs/puppetdb_ignite/README.md

 # puppetdb_ignite

-Slides for Config Management Camp Portland talk on PuppetDB
+Slides for Config Management Camp Portland talk on PuppetDB.

-The text for the slides in Markdown is in the file called slides.md.
+The text for the slides in Markdown is in the file called [slides.md](slides.md).
 That's the best place to go it you want to copy/paste any of the code.
+It is in the [Deckset](https://www.deckset.com) format.

-The PDF of the slides is called slides.pdf.
+A PDF of the slides including presentation notes is in [slides.pdf](slides.pdf).

 ## Example environment